laxman954/training/J2EE/docs/2-j2ee-servlet.md

 * destroy method called
   * web container calls the destroy method before removing the servlet instance from the service.
   * used for clean up any resource for example memory, thread etc.

+  > To hands on with servlet and how its working Read and to yourself [Servlet Basics Hands-On](/J2EE/docs/3-j2ee-servlet-handson.md)